Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 \subsection{The general form of $\pistroke$}

-In the previous subsection, we studied three special cases where the solution to Eq.~\eqref{eq:mpldef3} was a weighted sum of delta functions.
-Based on numerical studies, we believe this result is true in general, regardless of the form of the likelihood ${\cal L}(d | \theta)$ and the selection effect term $p_\text{det}(\theta)$. \textit{We therefore conjecture that, for any set of observations, $\pistroke(\theta)$ is always of the form,}
+We proceed with the knowledge that Eq.~\eqref{eq:mpldef3} is true in general, regardless of the form of the likelihood ${\cal L}(d | \theta)$ and the selection effect term $p_\text{det}(\theta)$. \textit{For any set of observations, $\pistroke(\theta)$ is always of the form,}

 \textit{where $w_k$ are weights which sum to unity}